MarkPearlCoZa/Blog_General/_posts/2017-07-07-Immigration-Questions-New-Zealand.md

 * Dress code is casual, I wear Jeans and a TShirt, which is the norm.
 I would recommend stocking up on Jeans and Shirts before you leave, they are substantially more expensive in New Zealand as far as I can remember.

+# Misc Costs Breakdown

+> What sort of Misc Costs did you have?

+- How much do we pay in donations to Daniel's school a year - $100 to $200
+- How much do we pay per month for medical aid - $80
+- How much did Daniel's school uniform cost - $80 to $90 per set
+- How much does daycare cost per week (under 3 years) - $20 p/h
+- Once they hit 3 they get 20 hours free a week
+- Free for children but you need to register with a doctor (including script)
+- Rent $600 p/w deposit of 4 weeks on 12 month lease
+- Car insurance $50 p/m
+- Internet $90 per month
+- Basic Household Insurance $30 per month
+- Food costs about double $800 per month
+- Degree certified (R8000)
+- English tests (R4000 per person)